August 28th, 29th, and 30th, 2026 –$485

 My workshops are about seeing and capturing the world around us and not overly focused on the camera equipment.
 Therefore they are suited for anyone from a beginner to a serious amateur.
 Good photography is about vision, not about cameras.

 The Driftless workshop involves a bit more strenuous hiking than my other workshops.
-Some locations involve some steep trails, but if you take them slowly and are a reasonably fit person you will be just fine.
+Some locations involve steep trails with long climbs, but if you take them slowly and are a reasonably fit person you will be just fine.
+(I will be taking the climbs slowly too)

 About Cameron